deadlyvipers/dojo_rules/introduction.md

-Hello!
-I am here to teach people about GitHub.
+Hello! new text I am here to teach people about GitHub.